 The shift towards an ecosystems-driven business world is changing how companies sell, and in this new world, working with outside entities during the sales process is essential.

-Further, 76% of business leaders say that current business models will be unrecognizable in the next five years.
+Further, 76% of business leaders say that current business models will be unrecognizable in the next five years, according to Accenture.
 The main reason for this transformation will be ecosystems.
 Direct sales teams will hand over the torch to (or evolve into) partnered sales teams — and these co-sell partnerships will be one to many as opposed to one to one.

 In this environment, co-selling sales teams are essential.
 We spoke with PartnerStack’s Manager of Channel Partnerships, Nicolette Lopes, to learn about the important role that co-selling plays in an ecosystem.
 Read on to learn what co-selling is, what it’s not, how it differs from current sales processes, and how to successfully pull co-selling off within your own partner ecosystem.

 What is co-selling and how does co-selling work within a partnership ecosystem?

 Simply put, co-selling is the act of bringing in a third party to support and close a deal.
 It’s like a sales team that consists of people from multiple companies as opposed to just one.

 Suppose you’re the sales director at a company that sells database application software.
 You go to a healthcare organization and tell them that your company’s software is the perfect fit for their business needs.
 They’re intrigued, but they’re not sold just yet.